 6. And the foremost: He wasn’t alone.
 Cheek had a very capable network in the background, which enabled the birth of a brand and successful business.

-This nature of Cheek which could even be characterized as megalomaniac led to an own world, in which high criteria applied to the artist, entertainment and music production.
-For the Finnish music business this meant new rules which just had to be accepted.
+This nature of Cheek, which we could even characterize as megalomaniac, led to his own world.
+In that world, high criteria applied to the artist, entertainment, and music production.
+For the Finnish music business, this meant new rules just had to be accepted.
 The domestic music markets were never the same after the birth of this new world and its own rules.

 What about Bitcoin then, which in its own market has provided continuous entertainment?
-At the time of writing Bitcoin’s dollar price has already surpassed $24 000 and in euros above 20 000.
-However, the central thing is not how much Bitcoin’s price has risen.
-The more important thing is Bitcoin’s basic structure, which can enable growth and new procedures with higher criteria.
+The central thing is not how much Bitcoin’s price has risen.
+The more important thing is Bitcoin’s basic structure, enabling growth and new procedures with higher criteria.

 So does Bitcoin have a strong basic structure with its own world and rules?

-Next we will answer the question by checking a few of Bitcoin’s own rules:
+Next, we will answer the question of what bitcoin price rise is based on by checking a few of Bitcoin’s own rules:

 1. Decentralized decision-making